czeng18/InternetChat_v1.0/README.md

 ## Usage
 The .jar files can run the programs by opening them.
-In IntelliJ, the two runner files are located in their respective modules, Client and Server, and are named ClientRunner and ServerRunner, respectively.
+In IntelliJ, the two runner files are located in their respective modules, Client and Server, and are named Client and ServerUI, respectively.

 ## Credits
 * **Caroline Zeng** - *Author*